frekons/litt-game/README.md

 # a little game with c sdl
-this was our university final project
+this game was our university final project

 ### TODO
 - bug fix?